sphinx-labs/sphinx/packages/plugins/README.md

   * Strings that are <= 31 bytes
   * Bytes value types, i.e. bytes1, bytes2, …, bytes32.
 (Not dynamic bytes)
   * Contract references (using `{ "!Ref: ..." }` syntax).
-* Immutable variables are not supported.
 * Quick, trustless deployments by remote ChugSplash bots are not supported.
 * You cannot call contracts inside the constructor of any of your deployed contracts.
 * References to contracts in other config files are not supported (i.e. `{"!Ref: MyOtherProject.OtherContract "}`)
-* You cannot use ChugSplash to upgrade existing contracts.
+* You cannot use ChugSplash to upgrade contracts.
 * Source code is not automatically verified on Etherscan or Sourcify.
 * Deployment artifacts are not generated.
 * Contract ABIs, source code, and deployment configs are not published to NPM.